Andersonluiz4/IMI-challenge/README.md

 ## Api's

 It was created three main routes in the servery.y file:
-- **"/"** - Home screen
+- **"/"** - Home screen.
-- **"/api/event/<event>"** - Route that recieves the parameteter, perform some validations(check the validation topic) and if the payload is in the correct format, inserts into clickhouse database.
+- **"/api/event/<event>"** - Route that recieves the parameteter, perform some validations(check the validation topic) and if the payload is in the correct format, sends to kafka queue.
 - **"/api/report" and "api/report/filter"** - Responsible for perfoming the analytics query inside clickhouse and return the json payload to the front end.
 The filter parameter can be used to ***filter*** the analytics query.
 Example: */api/report/site_id='12345'*.
-If the filter is any different from this taxonomy or the column does not exist in clickhouse, will return an error message. **To use this ouput first it's necessary to add events, or it will display a missing database issue**.
+If the filter is any different from this taxonomy or the column does not exist in clickhouse, will return an error message.
 ***
 ## Validations